Autodesk/aomi/README.md

 This action takes a single argument - an AWS credentials path in Vault.
 In return, it will generate a shell snippet exporting the `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` environment variables.
 This output is sufficient to be eval'd (don't do this) or piped to a file and sourced in to a shell.
 Export snippets can be generated  with `--export`.
 If the AWS Vault path provides a STS token, this will also be used.

 `aomi aws_environment foo/bar/baz/aws/creds/default`

+## auth

+This action will generate a token and print it on stdout.
+This command respects the `--lease`, and `--metadata` options.
+You can use this action to easily generate a token from a Vault App/User ID combination.

 ## key modification